TilDim/hs-pity-timer-tracker/README.md

 This program has a pity timer tracker for both epic and legendary cards of every expansion and a total card packs counter for each expansion to keep track of how many packs you have opened.

-How to install:

-No installation is required for this program to work.
-Just download and run the .jar file anywhere in your system.

 How it works:

 For each expansion there is a dedicated panel containing: